guillaumegenthial/sequence_tagging/README.md

-# Sequence Tagging (Named Entity Recognition) with Tensorflow
+# Named Entity Recognition with Tensorflow

-This repo implements a sequence tagging model using tensorflow (LSTM + CRF + chars embeddings).
+This repo implements a NER model using Tensorflow (LSTM + CRF + chars embeddings).

 State-of-the-art performance (F1 score between 90 and 91).